 For the end of the struggle, a psalm of instruction by David upon the harp

 The fool has said in his heart: There is no God.
-They are corrupt and abominable in iniquities, there is none who does good.
+They are corrupt and abominable in deeds; there is none who does good.

 God looked down from heaven on the sons of men to see if there were any who had understanding or who sought after God.